ayodele71/programming-fundamentals/README.md

 After all that it gave me the courage to learn more things and research more about programming.
 Therefore, I would like to learn the relevant theories relatively systematically.
 And I know that as I start my programming journey I know I will learn new things and succeed I’m my computer science career by the grace of God.
 And I know having a good teacher like you will even hasten my learning and I myself will also help boost my learning and I know by the end of this lesson I will be able to do anything do able on the computer system.

+1.Data types in c
+i.void-2 bytes
+ii.BASIC-2 or 4 bytes
+iii.integer-4 bytes
+iv.enumerated datatype-does not specify the size v.boolean-1 byte vi.array-the size is determined by (size of array name)/(size of array name[index]) vii.character-1 byte viii.string-the size is determined by adding +1 to a character ix.number-2 bytes x.structure-4 bytes

+2.variables:In computing, a variable is a piece of memory that stores a value that can be changed.
+A variable can refer to anything from numbers and strings to objects, collections, and pointers. variables are essential in software programs—without them, most modern computing functions would be impossible.